benduong2001/benduong2001.github.io/food_recommendation.md

 * This model uses 3 layers (2 ReLU, 1 sigmoid), with Binary Cross Entropy Loss.
 * For metrics of the Multi-Layered Neural Network as the prediction model, it is around 73% accurate in correctly determining whether or not a given user has visited a given restaurant.
 * While this metric is clearly an improvement from the logistic regression, it is not far enough of a jump in improvement.
 At this stage, it is wise to see if using Deep Neural Networks over Logistic Regression run into diminishing returns.
-But one could also argue that as much as Deep Learning overuses "black-box" methods, model explainability was abandoned a long time ago the moment Word2Vec was used, so there is likely very little to lose by using even more deep learning.
+But one could also argue that as much as Deep Learning overuses "black-box" methods, feature explainability was abandoned a long time ago the moment Word2Vec was used, so there is likely very little to lose by using even more deep learning.

 ![](images/images_food_recommendation/NN_Confusion_matrix.png)